Dandanlion3/FileWriter/README.md

-# Command line tool
+# FileWriter Command line tool

 ### Description

 This app takes command line string and write message to a text file.

-### Usage: app_name [options] required_input required_input2
+### Usage: program_name [options]
-  options:
+  Options:

+    -h, --help     Display this help message
-    -f, -f output.txt     The file that the user would write into

-    -m, -m 'message'     Put the message in between ''
+    -f, --filename <file>     Required.
+The file that the user would write into -m, --message <message>     Required.
+Put the message in between <>

-    -h, --help     Give usage message and exit
+  Arguments:

+    <input_file> Input file for processing
+    <output_directory> Directory for output files